zenglenn42/utbc2019-hw-05-quiz-engine/README.md

 ![alt tag](docs/img/tuxedo.png)

 The falt is all mine.
 Truth be told, I shot from the hip rather than breaking the controller task down into a cohesive set of user stories.
 I'm not saying I've learned the error of my ways, but I have distilled the controller down to a pretty defensible UML activity diagram.
 With that in mind, I'm gonna take another run at the controller.
-Third time's the charms. ;-)
+Third time's the charm. ;-)

 ![alt tag](docs/img/qt-act-dg.png)